 Our partners, Ukrainian journalists and activists documenting Russia’s war crimes, visited Prague for two events with students and the public at the close of 2022.
 In late November, the Prague Civil Society Centre and Charles University’s Department of East European Studies held a discussion with those leading the effort to document war crimes in Ukraine.

-An innovative, green, tech hub?
-How Ukrainians are looking to the future
+Open Democracy: How Ukrainians are looking to the future

 An ideathon for Ukraine’s post-war reconstruction